 Participants’ eye movements were video-recorded and coded with a precision of 33 ms by observers who were blind to trial type.
 Inter- and intra-observer reliability checks were conducted for all coders.
 For 25% of the subjects, two measures of inter-observer reliability were assessed.
 The ﬁrst was the proportion of frames (33-ms units) on each trial on which two coders agreed.
 In this case, agreement was XX%.
 However, because this analysis included many frames on which the child was maintaining ﬁxation on one picture, we also calculated a more stringent test of reliability.
 This second measure focused only on shifts in gaze, ignoring steady-state ﬁxations in each trial on which agreement was inevitably high.
 By this more conservative measure, coders agreed within one frame on XX% of all shifts.

 On those trials in which the infant was fixating a picture at the onset of the speech stimulus, accuracy was computed by dividing the time looking to the target object by the time looking to both target and distracter, from 300 to 4300 ms from the onset of the target word.
 Accuracy before 300 ms was not included because shifts to the target occurring in this window had presumably been initiated before the onset of the noun (Haith, Wentworth, & Canfield, 1993).
+This analyses window included the entire duration of the trial, and it was longer than that of studies with familiar words (Fernald et al., 1996) because of the longer duration of the animal vocalizations (2 s.) and because of the introduction of novel auditory cues.
+Analysis windows of up to 10 s. have been used in looking-time experiments with novel words (Mather and Plunkett, 2010).
+A single analyses window was used for all trial types for consistency, and the entire duration of the trial was used in order to avoid arbitrary decisions.
 Mean accuracy was then computed for each participant on each trial type.

 Mean reaction time (RT) for each child was computed from trials when the child stared looking at the distracter image and shifted to the target picture within 300-1800 ms from target-cue onset.
 Because children vary in the likelihood they will by chance start out on the distracter on a given trial, mean RTs are based on different numbers of trials across participants.